Microsoft Fabric: The Data Platform You Need Now

 Scenario: Building an Intelligent FAQ Bot

-Consider a retail company that wants to build an intelligent FAQ bot and analytics app for customer support data.
-They have support tickets and product info in files, and they want to use AI (LLMs) to answer customer questions based on that data.
-Here is how Fabric enables this through a series of steps:
+Consider a retail company that wants to build an intelligent FAQ bot for customer support data.
+Here is how Fabric enables this:

 - Ingest support tickets and product data into a OneLake lakehouse